imightbeamy/buzzerbot9000/how_to.md

 Before we connect anything to your buzzer box, let's set up a simple test light to make sure the software is set up right.

-All we need right now is get one LED turning on and off, so I'm going to defer to another tutorial because there are lot of great ones already.
+All we need right now is to get one LED turning on and off, so I'm going to defer to another tutorial because there are lot of great ones already.
 [This is the one I used](https://projects.drogon.net/raspberry-pi/gpio-examples/tux-crossing/gpio-examples-1-a-single-led/), but if you find another you like that's fine too.
 Once you have an LED connected to your raspberry pi, come back here.

 -----

-So now that you have an LED turning on and off, open up config.json, and change `buzzer_pin` to the **physical pin** number that your LED is connected to.
+Now that you have an LED turning on and off, open config.json, and change `buzzer_pin` to the **physical pin** number your LED is connected to.
 If you used the tutorial I mentioned above, your number is 11.
 Otherwise you can use [this handy digram](http://www.abluestar.com/blog/wp-content/uploads/2013/02/Raspberry-Pi-GPIO-Layout-Revision-1-e1347664808358.png) to figure it out.
 The numbers in the circles are the physical pin numbers.